Summer Revelry: The Festival of Saints Peter and Paul

 If you want to feel the festivities in Trastevere, we recommend staying in these Hotels:

-UNAHOTELS Trastevere Roma Starhotels Michaelangelo Rome Hotel Paolo II
+UNAHOTELS Trastevere Roma Starhotels Michaelangelo Rome Hotel Paolo II.
+For accommodation options, see places to stay.

 Harvest Hues Festival: Sagra dell'Uva